liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. defense system
 1. primary winner
 1. Ukraine has shot down six of the most advanced missiles from Russia
-1. city's top spot
+1. city's top spot; It refers to the most prestigious or prominent position or location within a city
-1. registered Democrats in Philly outnumber Republicans seven to one
+1. registered Democrats in Philly outnumber Republicans seven to one; 费城的民主党注册人数是共和党的七倍
 1. the government could default on its debt
-1. the obligations to pay down existing debt
+1. the obligations to pay down existing debt; the obligations to pay off existing debt
 1. he will be greatly missed
 1. our thoughts are with you
 1. I hope I passed surrounded by loved ones